 For a qualifying farmer or grower, the Fund will provide up to $6,000 to pay for financial or business advice from an independent consultant.

 The National Council of Rural Support Trusts and New Zealand Bankers’ Association signed the agreement for the Fund back in 2020.
-Under the agreement, the RSTs will provide up to $3000, depending on an assessment of need, and the relevant bank will match that dollar for dollar.
+Under the agreement, the Rural Support Trusts will provide up to $3,000, depending on an assessment of need, and the relevant bank will match that dollar for dollar.

-Rural Support Trusts will take an application from, or on behalf of, a farmer or grower who might qualify for assistance.
+Rural Support Trusts take an application from, or on behalf of, a farmer or grower who might qualify for assistance.
+Both the bank and farmer or grower will agree on the expert instructed to provide assistance and the terms of reference for the work.

 The consultant will provide a report, which will be given to the farmer or grower and their bank.